bernedom/SI/README.md

 | Equivalent Dose      | H                | Sv          |                  | aSv to ESv              | `*_sievert_t`                                                      |
 | Catalytic activity   | K                | kat         | N / T            | akat to Ekat            | `*_katal_t`                                                        |

 \* These dimensions do not yet have the correct symbols, because the current implementation does not allow for non-ASCII symbols or multi-char symbols.
-The dimension symbol for electric resistance should be `Ω (Ohm)` and for magnetic flux `Φ (Phi)`but.
+The dimension symbol for electric resistance should be `Ω (Ohm)` and for magnetic flux `Φ (Phi)`.
 Luminance should be E<sub>b</sub>.

 \** luminous flux should be Φ<sub>v</sub> which is even more less supported than `Φ (Phi)` itself.